eaglgenes101/formic-formation/README.md

 Early phase
 ------

 When the queen spawns, she performs a bog-standard half-lightspeed straight-line walk, trying to avoid retracing her path.
-Once this gets her a single piece of food, she spawns a gatherer, and from there, the pair move diagonally at lightspeed until food is found, after which the queen spawns an A-phase marcher, and the marching strategy takes off.
+Once this gets her a single piece of food, she spawns a gatherer, and from there, the pair move diagonally at lightspeed until food is found, after which the queen spawns a marcher, and the marching strategy takes off.

 General behavior:
 ------